Continuing Education Program Approval

-PTAD will notify you of approval of your continuing education program and CEs.
+PTAD will notify you by email of approval of your program and the amount of approved CE hours.

 - Does every topic we submit for credit in a program count for CE?

-Only programs dealing with the following topics will be considered for approval of CE credit: 1) appraisal standards and methodology; 2) tax assessment and collection practices; 3) ethics; 4) laws and rules, including legislative updates; 5) Uniform Standards of Professional Appraisal Practice (USPAP); 6) customer service; and 7) state-required laws and rules update.
+Only programs dealing with the following topics will be considered for approval of CE credit: 1) appraisal standards and methodology; 2) tax assessment and collection practices; 3) ethics-general; 4) ethics-chief appraiser; 5) laws and rules, including legislative updates; 6) Uniform Standards of Professional Appraisal Practice (USPAP); 7) customer service; and 8) state-required laws and rules update.